Spring Hill, Tennessee

-Spring Hill is a city in Maury and Williamson counties, Tennessee, located approximately 30 mi south of Nashville.
-Spring Hill's population as of 2020 was 50,005.
+Spring Hill is a city in Maury and Williamson counties in the U.S. state of Tennessee, located approximately 30 mi south of Nashville.
+Its population as of 2022 is 55,800.
 Spring Hill is recognized as the 4th fastest growing city in Tennessee by the U.S. Census Bureau and is included in the Nashville metropolitan area.

 History

 The first settlers of Spring Hill arrived in 1808 and the city was established in 1809.
 Albert Russell was the first person to build a home on the land that became Spring Hill.

 Spring Hill was the site of a Civil War battle, now known as the Battle of Spring Hill, on November 29, 1864.

 Later, Spring Hill was the home of a preparatory school, Branham and Hughes Military Academy, the campus of which now serves as the main campus of Tennessee Children's Home, a ministry associated with the Churches of Christ.

 On January 10, 1963, an F3 tornado tore through the center of the town, damaging many buildings and causing $500,000 in damage.